gotson/komga-website/docs/guides/server-settings.md

 #### Delete empty read lists after scan

 Indicate whether Komga should delete empty read lists after a scan.

+#### Task threads

+The number of threads dedicated to the processing of background tasks.

 #### Remember Me duration